 • Cultural and heritage preservation including continued use of Local Heritage (Murray House)

-The community will be actively engaged in developing a future vision for a high-quality residential development, with a mix of housing types, supported by a range of community, and recreational facilities.
-Front of mind will be the retention of the local heritage building Murray House, which will be preserved and incorporated into any future project.
+The community is being actively engaged in developing a future vision for a high-quality residential development, with a mix of housing types, supported by a range of community, and recreational facilities.
+Front of mind is the retention of the local heritage building Murray House, which will be preserved and incorporated into any future project.

-Significant environmental and cultural elements, such as Third Creek and the extensive tree canopy, will also play a pivotal role in shaping the future of the site.
+Significant environmental and cultural elements, such as Third Creek and the extensive tree canopy, are playing a pivotal role in shaping the future of the site.

 The vision also extends beyond the project’s borders.
 By fostering pedestrian-friendly pathways and enhancing connectivity to nearby amenities, shops and services, it aims to forge strong bonds within the broader community, allowing neighbours to thrive, grow, and connect.